 Many dogs suffer from swelling, stress, and general inflammation.
 This can cause a number of unwanted symptoms, from aching to anxiety, that stop dogs from living a full, happy life.
 So, as owners, it makes sense to do anything we can to reduce inflammation in dogs and our pets in general!
 Here are five common methods of lowering inflammation in dogs.

-Inflammation is a sign of stress inside the body.
-In both humans and dogs, the inflammatory response is triggered when the body senses some kind of irritant.
-This could mean that bacteria or another foreign object has entered the body.
+Inflammation is an indicator of stress within the body.
+In both humans and dogs, this inflammatory response is activated when the body detects an irritant.
+This could imply the entrance of bacteria or other foreign elements into the body.

 It could also mean that individual parts of the body are irritated, such as an upset stomach, a joint affected by arthritis, or even stress caused by frightening situations.

-As highly active animals who are also often prone to nervousness, inflammatory issues are highly common in dogs.
-Here are five ways that owners can help:
+As highly active creatures who are also frequently prone to anxiety, inflammatory issues are quite common in dogs.
+Here's how owners can help:

-5 SUREFIRE WAYS TO LOWER INFLAMMATION IN DOGS
+5 EFFECTIVE WAYS TO REDUCE INFLAMMATION IN DOGS

 (1) CBD oil